 OSHC is provided under a Deed of Agreement with the Department of Health by some insurers.

-It is a dilemma to choose among the available OSHC policies in the market.
+Choosing among the available OSHC policies in the market is a dilemma.
 You will have to see and compare the policies and the offers of the best benefits at a reasonable price.

 AHM OSHC (Australian Health Management)